jzillmann/pdf-to-markdown/examples/The-Man-Without-A-Body.md

 even hop or waddle.
 I would fain travel, roam, promenade, circulate in the busy paths of men, but I am chained to this accursed shelf.
-I am no better off than these barbarian heads — I, a man of science!
+I am no better off than these barbarian heads—I, a man of science!
 I am compelled to sit here on my neck and see sandpipers and storks all around me, with legs and to spare.
 Look at that infernal